 You need to make sure the data you are purchasing is clean and in compliance with the do not call list.
 Any reputable data company has this capability.

-Calls are made to your target demographic and interest is generated by letting the prospect know that someone is available in their area to educate them on the choices they have for Medicare Supplements as they approach 65.
+Calls are made to your target demographic and interest is generated by letting the prospect know that someone is available in their area to educate them on the choices they have for Medicare Supplements as they get closer to turning 65.

-Each call is recorded and uploaded to a database for you to access and begin following up to set your appointments.
+Either way, each call is recorded and uploaded to a database for you to access and begin following up to set your sales appointments.
 You should also ask if the telemarketing company offers live transfer Medicare Supplement leads.

 When you work telemarketed leads, you have to work them quickly!